 Today we’re making over a thrift store wooden caddy by turning it into a remote control holder and answering the age-old question: how do I keep my remote organized?
 Do you always lose your remote controls too?
 This one will keep your remotes in one handy spot!

 I like to come up with interesting alternatives, like this remote control caddy for Hubs’ DIY Man Cave.
 But this remote control organizer is for our other TV.
+Since it’s missing the lid, it’s just begging to be upcycled into a remote control holder!
 And I’m off to a great start with this wood caddy and a few supplies:

 Plan for Remote Control Holder